 At least I used to do that, until I discovered the perfect breakfast finger food.
 Homemade French toast sticks!

-The result is slightly crispy sticks that can be picked up with your fingers and dunked in your favourite syrup with no knife or fork required.
+- Handheld – The result is slightly crispy sticks that can be picked up with your fingers and dunked in your favorite syrup with no knife or fork required.
 The fact that they can be eaten with your hands makes them a great grab and go breakfast as well and perfect for kids.

 French Toast Sticks Ingredients